rust-multiplatform/Windowing-Template/platform/webassembly/README.md

 ## Testing

 There are no tests! `wasm-pack` does not support testing.
-We could still use `cargo` to test, but testing on WebAssembly isn't really needed.
+We could still use `cargo` or make an NodeJS/NPM Module out of it and test it via `npm`.

 ## Running